metio/terraform-provider-k8s/docs/data-sources/beat_k8s_elastic_co_beat_v1beta1_manifest.md

 - `name` (String) Name must match the name of one entry in pod.spec.resourceClaims ofthe Pod where this field is used.
 It makes that resource availableinside a container.

+Optional:

+- `request` (String) Request is the name chosen for a request in the referenced claim.If empty, everything from the claim is made available, otherwiseonly the result of this request.

 <a id="nestedatt--spec--daemon_set--pod_template--spec--containers--security_context"></a>